Start Smart business workshop, 6 p.m., Kennewick

 · Your options for getting money for your business.

 · Things you need to do to legally launch your business — licenses, taxes, and other issues.

 · Ideas on how to market your business.

 This practical and interactive workshop helps a small-business owner save time and money by planning ahead.
 Participants develop an action plan and receive a step-by-step workbook.

-The workshop will be repeated - fall dates to be announced.
-Start Smart is co-sponsored by the Small Business Development Center/Columbia Basin College, SCORE, the City of Richland, and the four Chambers of Commerce.
+The workshop will be repeated in fall 2013 on Nov.
+11 and Dec.
+9. Start Smart is co-sponsored by the Small Business Development Center/Columbia Basin College, SCORE, the City of Richland, and the four Chambers of Commerce.